The rules on driving during lockdown differ depending on where you live in the UK, and are regularly updated.

-- For cars you share with others, wipe down the door handles, steering wheel, controls and touchscreen with soap and water, or a disinfectant if you’re confident it won’t damage the surface.
+- Consider regularly wiping down the door handles, steering wheel, controls and touchscreen with soap and water, or a disinfectant if you’re confident it won’t damage the surface.

 - Consider driving at less busy times of day if possible (avoid times when essential workers might be commuting to work).

 - Avoid refuelling any more often than essential, and fully fill up your tank when you do.
 Petrol stations are one of the key areas where the COVID-19 virus can spread, for example through handling the petrol pump.
 Users are advised to wear disposable gloves.
 If possible, pay for petrol contactlessly.